jscoto/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/upgrade-guides/6-0-0-upgrade-guide/index.md

 ```

 Second, the loader does not fail when it can’t modify the database table to store both old and new events.
 (As a reminder, an example would be changing the type of a field from `integer` to `string`.)
-Instead, it creates a _temporary_ table for the new data as an exception.
+Instead, it creates a table for the new data as an exception.
 The users can then run SQL statements to resolve this situation as they see fit.
 For instance, consider these two schemas:
 ```json
 {
    // 1-0-0